liezelviray/BAN210---Predictive-Analytics/Random Forest/readme.md

 Leaf Statistics <b/>
 - highest distribution of leaes is between 4.8 to 7.2<b/>

-Statistics history on each iteration can be seen in the Iteration History <b/>
+Statistics history on each iteration can be seen in the Iteration History <b/><b/>
-Score ranking oerlay displays both train and validate statistics on the same axis.
+Score rankings overlay displays both train and validate statistics on the same axis.